bethanycayeradcliff/bethany/incarceration-exhibit.md

-# Issues of Incarceration in the Southern United States: A mini exhibit
+# Issues of Incarceration in the Southern United States: A Mini Exhibit

 ## A note on this exhibit: